Storm Over Bengal: Plot

 Two Royal Air Force officers, Flt Lt Hallett and F/O Neil Allison visit a British outpost in India.
-Neil is the younger brother of Army Intelligence Officer Captain Jeffrey Allison who is away on an undercover mission in the unaligned and independent princely state of Lhanapur.
+Neil is the younger brother of Army Intelligence officer Captain Jeffrey Allison who is away on an undercover mission in the unaligned and independent princely state of Lhanapur.
 The British are worried about radio broadcasts from Ramin Khan inciting the Indian people to revolt.
-Upon the death of the elderly Maharajah of Lhanapur, Ramin Khan schemes to usurp the throne as a base for his revolt.
+Upon the impending death of the elderly Maharajah of Lhanapur, Ramin Khan schemes to usurp the throne as a base for his revolt.

 Disguised as an Indian holy man, Jeffrey gathers intelligence on Ramin Khan's insurgents whilst the British send a diplomatic mission to Lhanapur who are ambushed and killed.
 The young Neil is himself in love with Jeffrey's fiancée Joan Lattimore and is jealous of his brother.
-Upon his return from Lhanapur, Jeffrey postpones his wedding so Joan can flee to safety.
+Upon his return from Lhanapur, Jeffrey wishes to postpone his wedding so Joan can flee to safety but she remains on base with Neil.
 With the death of the diplomatic party, Jeffrey is flown to Lhanapur by Hallett in his aircraft to meet with the Maharajah.
-Ramin Khan captures Jeffrey and mortally wounds Hallett who flies back to inform the British of Ramin Khan's activity.
+During the meeting, Ramin Khan captures Jeffrey and his men mortally wound Hallett who flies back to inform the British of Ramin Khan's activity.
 Ramin Khan is delighted as he plans to ambush the British field force in a ravine near the caves of Kali.
+Hallet arrives at the British base, dying after delivering his message.
+Neil volunteers to warn the British field force in Hallet’s plane, despite his incomplete pilot training.

+Ramin Khan brings Jefferey to his broadcast radio and instructs him to deliver a false message to the viceroy that all is well in Lhanapur.
+Meanwhile Neil attempts to drop flares in front of the British forces before they enter the reach the ravine, but his plane is damaged in a storm and he crashes and dies.
+Commanding officer Colonel Torrance has his men search the crash site and they recover a written warning about Ramin Khan.
+Torrance halts the advance just as Ramin Khan’s forces ambush his and the two sides engage in battle.
+Jeffery manages to escape and holds Ramin Khan at gunpoint, broadcasting to Lhanapur that total British victory is at hand.
+Ramin Khan escapes and attacks Jeffery once more, who kills him and destroys his hideout as the British field force drives off the last of the rebels.
+After the battle, Jeffery and Joan muse on Neil’s bravery as they hold hands.
+Neil’s spectral hand appears briefly over theirs and the film ends.